open-sauced/pizza-cli/docs/pizza_generate_codeowners.md

 ```
   -h, --help                help for codeowners
+  -o, --output-path string  Directory to create the output file.
       --owners-style-file   Generate an agnostic OWNERS style file instead of CODEOWNERS.
-  -r, --range int           The number of days to analyze commit history (default 90) (default 90)
+  -r, --range int           The number of days to analyze commit history (default 90)
 ```

 ### Options inherited from parent commands